matthewperani/poemgen/README.md

 STEPS TO RUN LOCALLY:

-TO GENERATE HAIKU TO CONSOLE
+TO GENERATE HAIKU TO CONSOLE:

 	Clone and navigate to root level of this repo.

 	$ pip install requests